 Other ways to keep your coffee beans fresher for longer are shown in the table below.
 For more information on how to keep your beans from getting stale, click here.

 Grinding for a French Press is more straightforward than grinding for any other method discussed in this blog.
-The coffee is continually submerged in water when brewing a French Press, so it has the greatest contact time.
+The coffee is continually submerged in water when brewing a French Press, so it has the greatest contact time and a complete extraction.

-Therefore, you can use a coarser grind than any other brew method for a French Press.
-When I brew a French Press, I grind my coffee in the coarsest setting.
+Therefore, you can use a coarse grind.
+When I brew a French Press, I set my burr grinder to the coarsest setting.

 You know the grind is too coarse if it lacks flavor or tastes grassy.
 If the grind is too fine, you will find coffee sediment at the bottom of your cup, or the French Press will be difficult to plunge.
 If either occurs, adjust the grind accordingly – finer if the coffee lacks flavor and coarser if it’s thick or hard to plunge.